cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 $ ./score.sh
 ```

-It returns a score that reads like this:
+This returns a score that reads like:

 ```txt
 FS_SCORE:100%